thewrightmatt/blog/_posts/2024-07-07-getting-static.md

 ## One Last Thing
 In keeping with tradition, I did get a new certificate (well, really I just renewed it).
 Terraform Associate 003!
 Mostly just for work, next up will be some Github certifications to help with my most recent job title.

 {:refdef: style="text-align: center;"}
 ![Terraform Associate]({{site.baseurl}}/images/2024/7/tf-assc.png)
 *Behold!*
 {: refdef}

+As always, there's much more going on in life but that's all for now.